-TAC Committee is expanded to add stakeholders to include Kansas Riverkeeper, Laura Calwell and Woody Moses, director of the Kansas Aggregate Producers’ Association and continues to meet on a regular basis.
-At the TAC committee meeting on April 20, 2006 it was decided to NOT recommend to the State of Kansas that in-river dredging permits be phased out and required to move operations to pit mines because not enough technical information has been collected on the historical and current condition of the Kansas River.
-This decision by the TAC Committee prompted Friends of the Kaw to begin the Kansas River Inventory project to assist in providing information on the current condition of the Kansas River.
-In 2007 the COE approved re-authorization of nine dredging permits for five more years.
-Permits will be reviewed in 2012.
+TAC was expanded to add stakeholders to include the Kansas Riverkeeper Laura Calwell and Woody Moses, director of the Kansas Aggregate Producers’ Association, and continues to meet on a regular basis.
+At the TAC meeting on April 20, 2006 it was decided to NOT recommend to the State of Kansas that in-river dredging permits be phased out and required to move operations to pit mines because not enough technical information has been collected on the historical and current condition of the Kansas River.
+This decision by the TAC prompted Friends of the Kaw to begin the Kansas River Inventory project to assist in providing information on the current condition of the Kansas River.
+In 2007 the COE approved re-authorization of nine dredging permits for five more years, with permits to be reviewed in 2012.

 In 2006 the COE approved the first new dredging permit on the Kansas River since 1990 just east of Topeka about a mile above the Seward Avenue Access ramp.

 In November of 2011 the COE proposed to expand in-river dredging from ten to thirteen sites and expanding the overall tonnage of aggregate that could be removed from the river from 2.2 million tons to 3.2 million tons.
 This proposal has not yet been approved.